- How it Works

 Your heart sinks as the amount of work entailed comes into view.

-You realise to execute this plan you’re going to have to – prepare PCR plates, run multiple concentration assays, prepare multiple tryptic digests, prepare the plates for CD assay, check the concentrations again and run the activity assays.
+You realize to execute this plan you’re going to have to – prepare PCR plates, run multiple concentration assays, prepare multiple tryptic digests, prepare the plates for CD assay, check the concentrations again and run the activity assays.
 All of this requiring large amounts of error-prone and laborious pipetting and detailed and time-consuming robot coding.
 You also have a conference talk to write, an abstract to submit and several scientific project review meetings to attend…suddenly all those tedious pipetting steps are now getting in the way of other priorities……

 Every area of modern biology has this element of laborious liquid handling at its core, from bio-processing through to bio-marker discovery, in both academia and industry.
 Other industries like automobile manufacturing automated these tasks out, yet in modern biology, we express apathy to the tedium of our science.

-At Synthace, we make scientists lives easier.
+At Synthace, we make scientists' lives easier.
 We think life is too short to be spent pipetting, or hard coding robots for every detailed step and that as scientists we should be spending more time focussing on what we should be doing: coming up with new ideas, testing and developing them.

 We are conducting research on what experiments are causing the most pain across the life-sciences industry and what equipment we are all using.
 This collated data will then inform a free report that we hope can help drive forward the adoption of best practices and technologies across the industry.

-To participate in our research, take the survey here
+To participate in our research, take the survey here.